GetScatter/CreateBridge/README.md

 will be used to pay for 1/2 of the user's account's RAM.

 Example:
-- `cleos transfer YOUR_ACCOUNT createbridge "10.0000 EOS" "everipedia.org" -p YOUR_ACCOUNT`
+- `cleos transfer YOUR_ACCOUNT createbridge "10.0000 EOS" "everipedia.org"`

 Because of the way this contract works, anyone can help fund account creation for your app by simply sending amounts to the contract with your app's origin inside of the memo.